MyPetORG/MyPet-Wiki/pages/tutorials/how_to_upgrade_from_file_to_MySQL.md

 First of all thank your for purchasing MyPet-Premium!

- 1. Put the plugin file into you plugin folder and restart the server so that the plugin can generate the new config options.
+ 1. Put the plugin file into you plugin folder and restart the server so that the plugin can generate the new config settings.
- 2. Set the `Type` option under `Repository` to `MySQL`
+ 2. Set the `Type` setting under `Repository` to `MySQL`
- 3. If you have an old `My.Pet` file you want to import set `ConvertFrom` option under `Repository` to `NBT`.
+ 3. If you have an old `My.Pet` file you want to import set `ConvertFrom` setting under `Repository` to `SQLite`(or what `Type` was before).
  4.  create a new database (collation: `utf8_general_ci`) on your MySQL server (default: `mypet`).
  5.  replace the credentials under `MySQL` with your own.
  6.  restart the server once again.
-It should create the tables and convert the old `My.Pets` file to database .entires.
+It should create the tables and import the local file to the database.
- 7. If you want to merge multiple `My.Pets` files into one database you can use the script at the bottom of this page.
+ 7.  **OPTIONAL:** _If you want to merge multiple `My.Pets` files into one database you can use the script at the bottom of this page._
  8. You can run your server like normal but all servers you use can now access the pets from one database!

 ----